CaitlinAkaFallen/Game-Box-Art-for-Twitch/README.md

   // 👉 Twitch Username:
   // This is the account you want to fetch stream or game data for.

-// Use Visual Studio Code to put your  HTML,CSS and JavaScript  but down load the full folder and extract is before doing so
+// Use Visual Studio Code to put your  HTML,CSS and JavaScript